 Do you remember when you bought your condominium?
 It was pretty easy, right?

-So long as there are interested buyers, condos can be sold in just about every way imaginable.
+So long as there is buyers’ interest, condos can be sellable in just about every way imaginable.
 Most commonly, this includes:

 - Hiring a Realtor to Market the Home